Last updated Dec 6, 2022

 In addition to the lic parameter, an app can use the REST API resource /addons/{appKey} provided by Atlassian Connect to get an instance's license for this app.
 Note, you will need to declare READ scope in order to use this resource.

 Installing your app in a cloud instance using an access token allows instance administrators to modify the license status of the app.
-This enables you to ensure that your app functions properly in all license statuses.
+This lets you ensure that your app functions properly in all license statuses.

 Rate this page: